 Dal fry – pigeon pea lentil or toor dal cooked with onion, tomatoes and aromatic spices.
-This humble dal fry has come a long way from road side punjabi dhabas to restaurants all over the world.
-Creamy, rich and smooth dal fry is a perfect accompaniment to rice and roti/flatbread.
+This humble dal fry has come a long way from roadside Punjabi dhabas to restaurants all over the world.
+Creamy, rich, and smooth dal fry is a perfect accompaniment to rice and roti/flatbread.

-Lentils are an integral part of Indian food and is a staple across all regions and states.
+Lentils are an integral part of Indian food and are a staple across all regions and states.
 A large number of Indians are vegetarians and dal is the main source of protein for them.
 Pigeon pea or toor dal is the most commonly used dal in Indian cooking.

-Lentils have been part of the human diet – archaeological evidence shows they were eaten 9,500 to 13,000 years ago.
+Lentils have been part of the human diet – archaeological evidence shows they have eaten 9,500 to 13,000 years ago.
 The cultivation of the pigeon pea goes back at least 3,500 years.
-The centre of origin is probably peninsular India, where the closest wild relatives occur in tropical deciduous woodlands.
+The center of origin is probably peninsular India, where the closest wild relatives occur in tropical deciduous woodlands.
 Archaeological finds of pigeon pea dating to about 3400 years ago have been found in south India and its border areas in Maharashtra and Orissa.
-From India it travelled to East Africa and West Africa.
-There, it was encountered by Europeans, so it obtained the name Congo Pea.
+From India, it travelled to East Africa and West Africa.
+There, it was encountered by Europeans, so it obtained the name, Congo Pea.
 By means of the slave trade, it came to the American continent, probably in the 17th century.
 Today, pigeon pea is widely cultivated in all tropical and semitropical regions of both the Old and the New Worlds.
 (Source: Wiki)

 Toor dal is well-known for its health benefits.
 It is a rich source of protein, fiber and folic acid.